corkybeta/arduinomonitoring/README.md

 This script utilises an Arduino with an ethernet and RGB shield, plus a 16x2 LCD screen.
 The Arduino can be connected to a router and reached from a local IP or it will function on a direct ethernet connection if the machine connected is configured correctly. **No DHCP functionality is added** to the script and it relies on a static IP.
 The main .ino file relies on a secondary config.h file, and if they are in the same folder the Arduino IDE will open them both in separate tabs and compile them together.

 ### config.h
+The pin inputs for the RGB shield are numbered on the board.
+They need to be initialised before use.

     int BLUE = 6;
     int GREEN = 5;
     int RED = 3;

-The pin inputs for the RGB shield are numbered on the board.
-They need to be initialised before use.
+This value sets the standard LCD output for the second line of a 16x2 screen.

     String standardMessage = "VPW Systems";

-This value sets the standard LCD output for the second line of a 16x2 screen.
+The network configuration for the Arduino happens here.
+Most of these values can be commented out and should auto configure.

     IPAddress ip(192, 168, 1, 177);
     IPAddress myDns(192,168,1, 1);